mrisher/smtp-sts/mta-sts.md

 ~~~~~~~~~

 STS policy served from HTTPS endpoint of the policy (recipient) domain, and
 is authenticated using Web PKI mechanism.
+The policy is fetched using HTTP
+GET method.
 ~~~~~~~~~
 {
   "version": "STS1",